 The coupling between the LB fluid and MD particles is done in a dissipative fashion~\cite{PA_BD_1999} as sketched in Fig.~\ref{fig:LB_MD_coupling}.
 The force $\vec{F}$ exerted by a solvent onto an MD particle located at position $\vec{R}$ and moving with velocity $\vec{\textnormal{v}}$, is given by $\vec{F} = - \zeta [ \vec{\textnormal{v}} - \vec{u}(\vec{R})] + \vec{F}_\mathrm{rand}$, where $\vec{F}_\mathrm{rand}$ is the random force due to thermal motion, and the first term is the viscous friction with an amplitude $\zeta$.
 This term accounts for the velocity of the MD particle $\vec{R}$ with respect to the velocity of the fluid at the position of the particle $\vec{u}(\vec{R})$.
 The latter is interpolated from the fluid velocities $\vec{u_i}$ at the neighboring lattice sites.

-To conserve total momentum of LB/MD system a counterforce $-\vec{F}$ should act from the MD particle onto LB fluid.
-We recast this force in terms of the momentum change $-\vec{F} = \Delta \vec{j} / \Delta t$, where $\Delta t$ is an MD timestep.
+To conserve total momentum of the LB/MD system a counterforce $-\vec{F}$ should act from the MD particle onto the LB fluid.
+We recast this force in terms of the momentum change $-\vec{F} = \Delta \vec{j} / \Delta t$, where $\Delta t$ is the MD timestep.
 The momentum change $\Delta \vec{j}$ of the LB fluid is distributed to the neighboring lattice sites.

 A time-costly LB step is done only after several MD steps~\cite{PA_BD_1999}, so we use $\Delta t_\textrm{LB} / \Delta t = 5$ or $10$.
-In this approach, the forces $\vec{F}$ onto MD particles are calculated in every MD step, while the concomitant momentum changes $\Delta \vec{j}$ at the LB sites are accumulated in memory.
+In this approach, the forces $\vec{F}$ onto MD particles are calculated in every MD step, while the concommitant momentum changes $\Delta \vec{j}$ at the LB sites are accumulated in memory.
 Firstly, they update the fluid velocities in every MD step: $\vec{u}_i \rightarrow \vec{u}_i + \Delta \vec{j}_i / \rho_i$, where $\rho_i$ and $\vec{j}_i$ are the mass and momentum density of the LB fluid at the site $i$.
 Secondly, the accumulated momentum changes are applied at the LB collision step via correction of the collision operator.
 This algorithm is shown in Fig.\ref{fig:LB_MD_timescale}.
 For a detailed description of the method we address the reader to Ref.~\cite{TretyakovCPC2017}.